Works

 The site laydown and parking area on Cameron Street is being extended along the verge and into the road, to support drain and footbridge construction.
 This involves traffic management on Cameron Street.

-From 7 March, the northbound lane of Cameron Street, next to the cul-de-sac, will be temporarily closed until March 2025.
+The northbound lane of Cameron Street, next to the cul-de-sac, will be temporarily closed until March 2025.
 Access to properties will be maintained.

 Level crossing permanent closure